Berlin: Shell-Haus

 Reichpietschufer 60, Berlin, Germany

-The listed Shell-Haus was built from 1930 to 1932 as the headquarters of the Shell subsidiary Rhenania Ossag Mineralölwerke on the Landwehrkanal in Berlin according to plans by architect Emil Fahrenkamp.
+The listed Shell-Haus was completed from 1930 to 1932 as the headquarters of the Shell subsidiary Rhenania Ossag Mineralölwerke on the Landwehrkanal in Berlin according to plans by architect Emil Fahrenkamp.

 Building

-The steel skeleton building, articulated by travertine cladding and asymmetrically divided windows with steel framing, has a facade on the Landwehr Canal that is offset by one window axis each and has rounded corners, with the building height rising from six to ten stories.
+The steel-skeleton building is clad in travertine and has asymmetrically divided windows with steel frames.
+Its facade on the Landwehr Canal is offset by one window axis and has rounded corners.
+The building’s height rises from six to ten stories.

-The facade resembles a wave movement due to the rounding of the windows and building corners as well as the connection of the individual building elements.
+Due to the rounding of the windows and building corners, as well as the connection of the individual building elements, the facade resembles a wave movement.

 Construction

-Remarkable is the novel construction, designed by civil engineer Gerhard Mensch, to ensure high stability and a vibration-free stand.
+The remarkable novel construction, designed by civil engineer Gerhard Mensch, ensures high stability and a vibration-free stand.

-The shell house, which encloses an interior courtyard, is founded on a reinforced concrete trough extending to about 9 m below street level.
+The shell house encloses an interior courtyard and is founded on a reinforced concrete trough that extends about 9 meters below street level.

-To absorb vibrations, the side walls of the tub are separated from the structural elements above by a 2 cm wide air slot, thus absorbing the vibrations generated by road traffic in the building.
+The side walls of the trough are separated from the structural elements above by a 2-cm-wide air slot to absorb the vibrations generated by road traffic.

-The commercial building is accessed by three large staircases with elevators.
+The commercial building has three large staircases with elevators.

-It has a two-story basement, with an underground garage in the first basement level.
-The upper floors contain variable-sized, predominantly single- and double-axis office space.
+It has a two-story basement with an underground garage on the first level.
+The upper floors contain variable-sized office spaces, predominantly single- and double-axis.

-On the second floor there is a meeting room, and on the tenth floor there are the casino and kitchen rooms.
+The second floor has a meeting room, and the tenth floor has casino and kitchen rooms.

 The flat roofs are accessible as terraces.